lorenmt/auto-lambda/README.md

 | Auto-Lambda          | 	47.17           | 	40.97	       | 23.68           | 	+8.21%   |
 | Auto-Lambda + CAGrad | 	48.26           | 	39.82	       | 22.81           | 	+11.07%  |

+*Note: The results were averaged across three random seeds.
+You should expect the error range less than +/-1%.*

 ## Citation
 If you found this code/work to be useful in your own research, please considering citing the following: